Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 The guiding principle of the new protocol is its sequencing, De la Huerta explains — combining the two treatments in the optimal order and timing to boost effectiveness and minimize risks.
 Leading the ROP treatment protocol with the anti-VEGF drug injection permits providers to delay the laser surgery, thus allowing the potential for further normal vascular growth in the retina.

 Conversely, the secondary laser treatment following drug therapy cuts down the risk of ROP recurrence.
-It also supports the use of ranibizumab, which has fewer unwanted systemic effects but a lower long-term potency than bevacizumab, another drug used to treat ROP.
+It also supports the use of ranibizumab, which may have fewer unwanted systemic effects but a lower long-term potency than bevacizumab, another drug used to treat ROP.

 “In babies treated with ranibizumab, systemic VEGF levels return to normal an average of two weeks after the drug is administered, compared to infants treated with bevacizumab, which suppresses systemic VEGF levels for several months following intravitreal injection,” De la Huerta said.
 “Low serum VEGF may be harmful to developing organs such as the lung and the brain.”